redox-os/website/content/news/this-month-260331.md

 Wildan Mubarok implemented a method to tune the spinning mutex/rwlock counters to trigger deadlocks and detect them more easily.

-This and ordered locks being added in more parts of the kernel are helping us to be almost deadlock-free in the kernel, which will eliminate userspace hangs and ease testing/debugging.
+This and ordered locks being added in more parts of the kernel are helping us to eliminate most of deadlocks in the kernel, which will eliminate userspace hangs and ease testing/debugging.

 Thanks Wildan for moving forward with this difficult and time consuming effort.